-Lawns, or turf grasses, have very few insect pests in the Bay Area.
+Lawns, or turf grasses, only have a few insect pests in the San Jose area.
 Cutworms, grubs, crane flies, masked chafers (white grubs), and chinch bugs may cause some problems.
 Birds, raccoons, and moles may cause further damage by hunting and digging up the insects.
 Lawn diseases are equally rare.
 Leaf spot, rust, anthracnose, Fusarium blight, fairy rings, and other fungal diseases can occur, but these are usually the result of frequent, shallow watering.

 The key to a beautiful lawn is good cultural practices.
 Cultural practices that ensure a healthy lawn include:

 Weeds are the bane of every lawn aficionado.
 The list is long and the battle never ends.
-Some of the more common Bay Area lawn weeds include:
+Some of the more common San Jose lawn weeds include: